Single and Pregnant: Battling Holiday Loneliness in 2020

 Hold a Girls’ Night.

 You might not be able to drink right now, but research shows that drinking isn’t recommended when you are feeling down anyway (not to mention the whole drinking-while-pregnant thing).
 There is nothing that says you can’t laugh your butt off as your friends throw them back though!
 Laughter is the key here.
 It doesn’t matter what type of girls’ night you attend, just make sure it is filled with women you truly enjoy.
+This can be virtual or a small, socially-distance event somewhere you feel comfortable.

 Binge Watch a New Show.